How to Prepare for the SAT

 It is the best traditional SAT book available on the market today.
 It teaches the student the structure, outline, and tricks of the SAT, which is very beneficial.
 It teaches helpful strategies that are time-efficient and help students answer questions effectively.

-Here are some important SAT tips you must remember when studying for test day.
+Here are some important SAT tips to keep in mind when studying for test day.

 When taking the SAT, it's important to come prepared with the necessary materials to ensure a smooth testing experience.
 Here's a list of materials to bring with you to the SAT:

 It is generally accepted that on the SAT, the less challenging questions are presented prior to the more difficult ones.
-So, one of our pro tips is to answer the easier questions first to save time for the more tricky and time-consuming ones that pop up later on.
+So, one of our SAT secrets is to answer the easier questions first to save time for the more tricky and time-consuming ones that pop up later on.

 It may seem obvious, but always ensure that you accurately input your answers to the corresponding section and number on the answer sheet.
 If you fail to pay attention, it is possible to inadvertently misplace your responses.
 There’s nothing worse than finding out you got a question wrong just because it’s in the wrong section!